 We have Full Shares and Half Shares available for both the summer and winter season for a total of 26 weeks of CSA.
 Our pick-up locations are in Minneapolis (E. Lake Dogwood Coffee Co., Seward Friendship Co-op), Minnetonka (Lakewinds Co-op), Long Lake (Harvest Moon Co-op), Delano (Lupine Brewery), Buffalo (Abundant Kitchen), and Princeton (at the farm).

 Featherstone has been a certified organic (MOSA) CSA farm for 25 years.
 We’re located in southeastern Minnesota, between Winona and Lanesboro, and we grow our crops on 130 acres of rich farmland.
 We deliver some of the only customized CSA shares in Minnesota — made just for you — to over 25 drop-sites throughout the Twin Cities, as well as in Rochester, La Crosse, and Winona.
-Our sites include all the Twin Cities food co-ops and metro Whole Foods Markets, as well as cafes such as Dunn Brothers, Common Roots, Egg/Plant Urban Farm Supply, and Modern Day Music.
+Our sites include all the Twin Cities food co-ops and metro Whole Foods Markets, as well as cafes and shops such as Dunn Brothers, Common Roots, Egg/Plant Urban Farm Supply, and Modern Day Music.
 A full listing of our sites can be found at www.featherstonefarm.com.

 When you join our farm, you get a chance to rank everything we grow on a scale from one (don’t like it at all) to five (love it).
 Each week, we’ll make the perfect box for you, never sending you any veggies you dislike and always optimizing the types of veggies you love.
 You’ll also get a chance to review and make swaps to your box before we pack it, ensuring that you’ll get exactly what you’d like each week.
 We offer a customized Summer (18 weeks) and Winter (9 weeks) program, with delivery mid-June through March; our Summer Share offers a full and half-share option.
 We also offer vacation holds and makeup boxes for your busy schedule.

 Our shareholders stay connected to our farm via our weekly newsletters and our social media posts.
 We also hold an annual CSA Strawberry Social in June (TBD this year due to COVID).
 Please visit www.featherstonefarm.com for details.

 Fox and Fawn Farm is a chemical-free fruit and vegetable farm located in western Carver County near Watertown, about 35 miles west of the Twin Cities.
-We are a small family farm in our 13th year of growing, run by head farmer Tim “Red” Kirkman and Nina Healy Kirkman.
-Our two boys (ages 6 and 9) help with berry sampling, our farm dog Henry helps keep animal pests up in the trees, and a small team of friends and family help to keep the weeds under control.
+We are a small family farm in our 14th year of growing, run by head farmer Tim “Red” Kirkman and Nina Healy Kirkman.
+Our two boys (ages 7 and 10) help with berry sampling, our farm dog Henry helps keep animal pests up in the trees, and a small team of friends and family help to keep the weeds under control.

 We grow 160 varieties of 50 annual crops, in addition to rhubarb, aronia berries and gooseberries, for our CSA members.
 We also have young plantings of apples, honeyberries, and currants that will be available as soon as they reach bearing age.
 Our CSA offers the bounty of the season for 18 weeks, garden-fresh recipes, stories of our triumphs and travails, and a connection to the food on your plate with open houses in July and August and a harvest celebration in September.